nasa/fprime/docs/UsersGuide/dev/code-style.md

 requirements as they run off-platform in a development context.
 The core points of embedded C++ that F´ uses are:

 1. No exceptions, code must compile with `-fno-exceptions`
-2. No uses of templates, nor the Standard Template Library
+2. No uses of templates nor the Standard Template Library
 3. No typeid or run-time type information

+F´ has a few rules that deviate from the embedded C++ standard.
+This is done to increase safety, increase readability, and enable modern C++ development.
+These deviations are:

+1. Use namespaces to reduce naming conflicts.
+2. Use `std::numeric_limits` for mix/max values.
+Template implementations of `std::numeric_limits` have been approved.
-4. **Use** `static_cast`, `reinterpret_cast`, and `const_cast` where apparent.
-Avoid dangerous C-style and
+3. **Use** `static_cast`, `reinterpret_cast`, and `const_cast` instead of dangerous C-style and `dynamic_cast` casting.
-`dynamic_cast` casting.
-5. Limited use of multiple-inheritance and virtual base classes are permitted.
+4. Limited use of multiple-inheritance and virtual base classes are permitted.
 See rules of thumb.

+### JPL Coding Standards

 There are additional rules from the software's heritage as NASA/JPL Flight Software (see [Power of 10 Rules](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) ) and the framework itself.
-The guidelines are summarized below.
+The guidelines were adapted from C guidelines and are summarized below:

 1. No recursion; No GOTOs
 2. Loops must have a fixed-bound